AI infrastructure that runs where you govern it — not where the hyperscaler is.

 - ·Full multi-modal AI at cluster scale

-- ·Hundreds of concurrent users
+- ·Thousands of concurrent users across many sites

-- ·Larger cooperatives and consortia
+- ·Multi-site enterprises and consortia

 Hardware, software, protocol, deployment, operations — one product.